 How To Manage Tight Word Or Page Counts

-Page and word limits can be challenging but resist the urge to reduce the font to 4pt, shrink the margins and remove all punctuation marks to squeeze in a few extra words!
+Limited page and word counts can be challenging.
+Try to resist the urge to reduce the font to 4pt, shrink the margins and remove all punctuation marks to squeeze in a few extra words!

 Limits are usually an indication that the client wants to receive a concise and relevant response.
 They don’t want to spend time wading through unnecessary content.

-Here are a few simple guidelines for responding to word and page limited proposals:
+Here are a few simple guidelines for responding to word and page count limited proposals:

-Keep to the word or page count.
+Keep to the word or page counts to ensure compliance.
 It’s too easy to be taken out on a technicality before your proposal is assessed.

 Restricting words forces you to only include relevant information.
 Succinctly explain the direct benefit your solution provides with evidence.
 Don’t include unnecessary company information or unwanted technical information.